Diana DeGette: 1996

 Longtime 1st district Representative Pat Schroeder chose not to run for a 13th term in 1996, prompting DeGette to run.
 Her principal opponent in the primary election was former City Council member Tim Sandos, whom Denver Mayor Wellington Webb endorsed shortly before the primary.
 DeGette won the primary with 55% of the vote, all but assuring her of election in the heavily Democratic district (the 1st has been in Democratic hands for all but four years since 1933).
 Schroeder, who stayed neutral during the primary, endorsed DeGette once DeGette became the nominee.
-DeGette won with 57% of the vote and has been reelected 15 times since.
+DeGette won with 57% of the vote and has been reelected 14 times since, until losing renomination in 2026.